 In this post I’m going to show you how to build a shower niche.
-But not just any shower niche – a floor to ceiling, 11 inch wide vertical custom shower niche (storage recess) using Wedi Board tile backer board, finished with composite marble tiles and stainless steel shelves (see an image of the finished niche directly below the video).
+But not just any shower niche – A floor to ceiling, 11 inch wide custom vertical shower niche (storage recess) using Wedi building panels, finished with composite marble tiles and stainless steel shelves.
+With my easy to follow, step by step instructions (and video), you’ll be building a super cool designer niche that’ll make your friends and neighbors green with envy!

 How to Build a Shower Niche – Complete Video